petrusjohannesmaas/python/README.md

 # python

-This is whre all my Python code is! enjoy
+I keep my Python code here.
+Feel free to clone and reuse whatever you see!